AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ~~~
 {: data-target="code-highlighter.ruby"}

-This can get really frustrating when validations need tests too.
+This can get frustrating when validations need tests too.

 ## Why extracting the logic out of the service?

 If you have made it this far, you can start to see where I'm going.
-Our service class does too much and we'll probably win by moving the hash generation logic into its own class. **Who knows we might even get rid of the service entirely (hooray!).**
+Our service class does too much and we'll probably win by moving the hash generation logic into its class. **Who knows we might even get rid of the service entirely (hooray!).**

-Let's consider a class which responsibility is to provide the correct ruby hash to a service object, an active record or a http client like so:
+Let's consider a class whose responsibility is to provide the correct ruby hash to a service object, an active record or an HTTP client like so:

 ~~~ruby
 # with a service object